 To make homemade Air Fryer Falafel, you'll need just a handful of easy-to-find ingredients.
 You'll find specific amounts of each ingredient in the printable recipe card at the end of the post, but let's take a quick look at what you need:

-- Cilantro –> So good.
-But you can use more parsley if you hate it.
+- Cilantro --> So good.
+But you can use more parsley if you hate it, or other fresh herbs.

 If you're going to make your falafel in an Air Fryer, you're going to need an Air Fryer!
 I have this model, and it works just fine.